YuxingLiu/CarND-Vehicle-Detection/README.md

 ## Discussion

 Although the linear SVM classifier yields very high test accuracy, its performance is not satisfactory in the project video.
-As the consequence, I have to implement several methods to reject the false positives, including:
+As a consequence, I have to implement several methods to reject the false positives, including:
 1. Use confidence scores instead of labels in each window search.
 2. Use a large number of frames and a high threshold value for accumulated heat-map.

 Perhaps, the most effective way to improve the performance of the classifier in the video, is to augment the training data by using the [Udacity dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) and hard negative mining.
-It is also possible to use convolutional neural network to avoid such manual feature selection.
-However, I don't think CNN can perform better than linear SVC, if the training is not representative enough.
+It is also possible to use convolutional neural network to avoid manual feature selection.
+However, I don't think CNN can perform better than linear SVC, if the training data is not representative enough.

-Currently, the pipeline runs at 0.8 frames per second.
+Currently, the pipeline runs at 0.8 FPS.
 To improve the computation speed, some improvements could be helpful:
-1. Vectorize the confidence scores prediction in every single scaled search window.
+1. Vectorize the confidence scores prediction.
 2. Apply [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) to remove the redundant features.
 3. Integrate the lane finding and vehicle detection algorithm to restrict the search region.
-For instance, if the vehicle is on the left lane (yellow line on right), only search for the right side of the yellow line.
+For instance, if the vehicle is on the left lane (yellow line on right), only search the right side of the yellow line.